 As the temperatures outside continue to rise, so will the pollen count!
 Check out these tips from AtlantaAllergy.com for surviving those high pollen count days:

 - Keep your car and house windows closed; run the air conditioner (recycled setting) instead.

 Change or clean your air filters regularly.

-- Remove shoes upon entering your home.
+- Remove your shoes upon entering your home.

 - Wash off indoor pets’ paws and wipe down their fur with a damp cloth or towel if they’ve been outdoors.
-Pets can easily track pollen into your home, leaving it on your carpets and furniture.
+Pets can easily track antigen into your home, leaving it on your carpets and furniture.

 - Pollen counts tend to be highest during mid-day.
 Adjust outdoor activities accordingly.